tangentino/ICShell/README.md

 # ICCS Project 1 - IC Shell

-*NOTE: I already used fork() and execvp() for Milestone 1/2 so I didn't add anything for Milestone 3*
+*NOTE: I already used fork() and execvp() for Milestone 1/2 so I didn't add anything for Milestone 3* *SECOND NOTE: Very sorry for the ugly code.
+C is annoying.
+I hope anyone who has to read through this doesn't go blind :(*

 All links used as reference or research: